gitter-badger/qtmud/docs/source/index.rst

     handle the interaction of of :class:`things <qtmud.Thing>` which :mod:`builders <qtmud.builders>` have built into game objects.

-MUD libaries (or mudlibs) are built around this framework. :mod:`Starhopper
+MUD libaries (or mudlibs) are built around this framework. :doc:`Starhopper
 <starhopper>` is the first mudlib built for qtmud, and it demonstrates how
 one might use qtmud to develop your own game.